spotlightpa/poor-richard/content/news/2020-04-01-SPLCHILDLINE01.md

 +++
-image = "external/e552pvzwz6mqebab17vz1hms7g.jpeg"
+arc-id = "2LRNKMM2YFFCDHHO4MJUHB5PME"
-image-description = "Experts say the people who are most likely to spot and report suspected abuse are now confined to their homes and unable to keep their eyes on vulnerable children." image-credit = "Bongkarn Thanyakij / Pexels.com" image-size = "" published = 2020-04-01T09:00:51.000Z slug = "pennsylvania-coronavirus-childline-child-abuse-hotline-family-stress" authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA" title = "Calls to Pa.'s child-abuse hotline fell sharply during first weeks of the coronavirus.
-Here’s why that’s bad." description = "In the first three weeks of March, the state's child abuse hotline received just over 9,000 calls, compared to nearly 18,000 the previous month." blurb = "In the first three weeks of March, the state's child abuse hotline received just over 9,000 calls, compared to nearly 18,000 the previous month." kicker = "Coronavirus" suppress-featured = false topics = ["Coronavirus"] no-index = false internal-id = "SPLCHILDLINE01" url = "" internal-budget = "" arc-id = "2LRNKMM2YFFCDHHO4MJUHB5PME" linktitle = "" weight = 0 series = [] subtitle = "" modal-exclude = false aliases = []
+authors = ["Angela Couloumbis"] blurb = "In the first three weeks of March, the state's child abuse hotline received just over 9,000 calls, compared to nearly 18,000 the previous month." byline = "Angela Couloumbis of Spotlight PA" description = "In the first three weeks of March, the state's child abuse hotline received just over 9,000 calls, compared to nearly 18,000 the previous month." image = "external/g9wp9mrfkh77ddqk0pgmt9p1dr.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" image-description = "Experts say the people who are most likely to spot and report suspected abuse are now confined to their homes and unable to keep their eyes on vulnerable children." internal-id = "SPLCHILDLINE01" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-04-01T05:00:51-04:00 slug = "pennsylvania-coronavirus-childline-child-abuse-hotline-family-stress" suppress-date = false suppress-featured = false title = "Calls to Pa.'s child-abuse hotline fell sharply during first weeks of the coronavirus.
+Here’s why that’s bad." topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>